nabiloo/StudentDashboard-Project/README.md

 ![Demo](./src/Screenshot.png)

 ## Project: StudentDashboard
-Als eindopdracht gaan jullie een "real life" project maken.
-Dit wordt een project waarvan het eindresultaat dus ook echt voor de Winc Academy gebruikt gaat worden: namelijk een Student Dashboard!

-Doel: het gemakkelijk maken voor Winc docenten om in één overzicht te zien hoe de studenten de opdrachten evalueren Huidige situatie: Excellen, Excellen, Excellen.....
-Design: We zouden graag, per opdracht, de evaluatie van iedere student willen zien in een "Bar Chart".
+As a final assignment you will make a "real life" project.
+This will be a project of which the end result will actually be used by Winc Academy: namely a Student Dashboard!

+Purpose: to make it easy for Winc teachers to see a overview of how students rate their projects.
+Current situation: excel, excel, excel .....
+Design: We would like to see the evaluation of each student in a "Bar Chart" for each assignment.
-Tools:Maak gebruik van een JavaScript framework zoals React.
+Tools: Use a JavaScript framework such as React.

 ###### Clone of download het project van Github.

 ### Project focus
-Het doel van het project is om vertrouwd te raken met React, React Routing en gebruikt te maken van react libary (voor grafieken).
-De app is gemaakt in de zesde (en laatste) week van de opleiding.
+The aim of the project is to familiarize yourself with React, React Routing and to make use of react libary (for graphs).
+The app was created at the final week of the training.

-### Project eisen
+### Project requirements
-- [x] Als je de pagina (tool) opent zien we gelijk een staafdiagram met de evaluaties voor alle dagen van alle studenten – Laat een staafdiagram zien van de evaluaties (meting van beide cijfers tegelijk)
-- [x] Per student aparte Routing - op deze dedicated pagina's voor studenten krijg je een ander soort grafiek / overzicht te zien
-- [x] Als gebruiker van de tool kan je op een aantal manieren de data "slicen en dicen": Een of beide metingen weergeven (dus óf hoe leuk de opdracht was, óf hoe moeilijk, óf beide!)
- - [x] Design: Maak een tool waar je trots op bent en wat je aan een toekomstige werkgever zou willen laten zien.
+- [x] When opening the page, the page immediately shows a bar-chart with the evaluations for all days of all students - Show a bar chart of the evaluations
+- [x] Separate Routing per student - on the dedicated page for student you will see a different kind of graph / overview
+- [x] As a user you can "slice and dice" the data in a number of ways: Display one or both measurements (so either how fun the assignment was, or how difficult, or both!)
+ - [x] Design: Create a tool that makes you proud and that you would like to show to a future employer.

 ### Credits
-Aan de geweldige mensen van Winc Academy.
+To the lovely people of Winc Academy.

 ### How to run
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).